![]() |

 |

-Ireland Ireland began hosting online casinos and lotteries in 2003.
+IrelandIreland began hosting online gaming sites in 2003.
 The first online bookmaking sites were launched in 2004.
-Ireland's bookmakers operate Internet-based services under the terms of their bookmaking licenses.
-The National Lottery may be played via digital TV, phone, and Internet.
-Gambling winnings in Ireland are tax-free but a 2% tax is collected on sports bets.
+Ireland's bookmakers operate internet-based services under the terms of their bookmaking licenses.
+The National Lottery may be played via digital TV, phone and internet.
+Gambling winnings in Ireland are currently tax-free, but a 2% tax is collected on sports bets.
 In March 2009, the National Lottery began offering instant win and draw games online.
-Ireland’s Betting (Amendment) Bill 2012 has been published and will amend the existing Betting Act, 1931.
-The Bill stipulates that any bookmaker accepting bets from Irish residents will need to obtain an Irish betting license.
-Bookmakers accepting online bets who are based inside or outside Ireland and take in more than €200k or 10% of their total turnover online are required to obtain a “remote bookmakers” license.
-Betting Exchanges will be required to get a “remote betting intermediary’s license.”
-New licenses and license renewal fees will cost €5k respectively.
-Unlicensed bookmakers can face criminal charges with fines up to €150k for a first offense or €250k for subsequent offenses and/or prison sentences up to five years.
-The bill is making its way through the Irish parliament and will not come up for discussion until the new year, 2013, and it must also be sent to Brussels for European Commission approval, adding more time to the process.
-As outlined in the 2011 Finance Act, which has not yet commenced as well, online bets from Irish punters will be subject to a 1% betting duty and betting exchanges will pay a 15% "betting intermediary duty" based on the commissions earned from peer-to-peer wagers.
-All 7 Ireland sites support English. edit your preferences Ireland
+Most of the online gaming done by players in Ireland occurs at offshore sites, which provide a better tax structure for operators, so there are no tax revenues going to Ireland or consumer protections under Irish law.
+In an effort to capture the lost tax revenue and provide more consumer protections, Ireland has been attempting, with little success, to amend its gaming laws.
+Ireland's Betting (Amendment) Bill 2012 was published and is expected to be the framework used to amend the existing Betting Act, 1931.
+The bill stipulates that any bookmaker accepting bets from Irish residents will need to obtain an Irish betting license.
+Bookmakers accepting online bets who are based inside or outside Ireland and take in more than EUR 200,000 or 10% of their total turnover online are required to obtain a "remote bookmaker's" license.
+Betting exchanges will be required to get a "remote betting intermediary's license."
+New licenses and license renewal fees will cost EUR 5,000 each.
+Unlicensed bookmakers can face criminal charges, with fines up to EUR 150,000 for a first offense and EUR 250,000 for subsequent offenses, and possible prison sentences of up to five years.
+If adopted, the Betting (Amendment) Bill would impose a 1% tax on all bets, as well.
+The bill failed to make it onto the parliamentary calendar in 2013, but the Irish government finally passed the Betting (Amendment) Act 2015 in April 2015 and opened up licensing to gambling operators.
+Ireland began taxing operators on 1 August 2015.
+18 Ireland sites support English. with United States Dollars. edit your preferences Ireland

 Address